 - Created floors in Robin to assign your map to the corresponding floor.

 - Created desk pods in Robin.

 - Arranged them on the map.

-- From the Office page in dashboard, select the Desks tab > Manage > Configuration.
+- From the Office search page in dashboard, select > Manage drop down in the map > Configuration.